Learning to Hugo Part 4: Shortcodes and Archetypes

 It’s a fully embedded tweet!

-Behind the scenes, the tweet shortcode has constructed the embed tweet coding and simply grabs the number you’ve passed in and applies the code to your built page.
+Behind the scenes, the tweet shortcode has constructed the embed tweet coding and simply grabs the number you have passed in and applies the code to your built page.
 Pretty neat!

 Gist